-Experiences and Outcomes Activities / Le Activities / Learning Contexts
+Experiences and Outcomes Activities / Learning Contexts Contexts

 I enjoy playing and exploring technologies to discover what they can do and how they can help us.
-TCH 0-01a Over the next lesson block pupils will be introduced to specific aspects of animation: this could include creating a basic anima with four slides.
-Over the next lesson block pupils will be introduced to specific aspects of animation: this could include creating a basic animation with four slides.
+TCH 0-01a Over the next lesson block pupils will be introduced to specific aspects of animation: this could include creating a basic animation with four slides. • Draw a picture in 4 slides roduced to specific ating a basic animation

 I explore software and use what I learn to solve problems and present my ideas, thoughts, or information.
 TCH 0-03a Run the animation

-Asset Assessment
+Asses Assessment

 Observation

+Pictures on 4 slides

-Protures on 4 slidesAnimation with four slides
+Animation with four slides

-Comments / Other ônS Suggested Resources
+Comments / Other Suggested Suggested Resources

 2Animate

 I can Animate

-7